-- AFAS will consider assistance with Pet PCS as an exception to policy when Patriot Express is not available and when Airmen and Guardians cannot afford the up-front cost before the DOD reimbursement.
+- AFAS will consider assistance with Pet PCS when Patriot Express is not available, when families have multiple pets, and when Airmen, Guardians and their families cannot afford the up-front cost before the DOD reimbursement.
 In most cases, the new DOD policy will provide Airmen and Guardians with the assistance needed to take care of transportation for their pet.
 AFAS may consider loans to bridge the gap or to make up for additional airfare cost where needed. - Required shots, carriers, boarding, or other than transportation cost will be the responsibility of pet owner.